gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-fundamentals.md

 Otherwise from here you can go in 2 directions.
 If you are interested in image procesing I'll show you [how to do some 2D image processing](webgl-image-processing.html).
-If you are interesting in learning about translation, rotation and scale then [start here](webgl-2d-translation.html).
+If you are interested in learning about translation, rotation and scale and eventually 3D then [start here](webgl-2d-translation.html).

 <div class="webgl_bottombar">
 <h3>What does type="notjs" mean?</h3>